wilzeviolin/IT3385-MLOPS-wileen-roanne/README.md

 Project Description:
 MLOPS streamlines the process of deploying Machine Learning models to production and then maintaining and monitoring them.
 In this assigment, we will be covering two types of machine leanring models.
 1. Wheat type classification model: To predict wheat type based on its attributes on its kernel.
 Type 1- Kama, Type 2 - Rosa and Type 3 - Canadian.
-2. Car price regression model: To predict used care in India based on its characteristics.
+2. Used Car prices predictioon regression model: To predict used cars in India based on its characteristics.

 For deployment locally, run the respective requirements.txt file, then proceed to run the py file.
 - for wheat prediction: python wileenAPP.py